Quick Answer

 If these clauses do not tie termination, revisions, and deadlines to written notice, written changes, and documented dependencies, you are relying on goodwill to resolve disputes.

-Need the full breakdown?
-Read How to Fire a Freelance Client and End the Contract Professionally.
+For a practical look at ending the relationship cleanly, read How to Fire a Freelance Client and End the Contract Professionally.

 Do not treat these clauses as boilerplate.
 If governing law, jurisdiction, and dispute resolution do not work as one package, enforcement can get slower, costlier, and harder to run.